Delphinoid/SDLOpenGLBaseC/README.md

 * Models should be able to use multiple textures.

 List of queued tweaks:
-* The state manager should use void pointers and pointers to init, new and delete functions.
 * Quaternions need to be tweaked, as they give different results at different update rates.
 * Replace strtok() with a better function.
 * Tidy up and unify file parsing functionality.
 Each file parsing function pretty much needs a major rework.
 Maybe put them in separate files as well (e.g. textureWrapperIO.c).